jw3/example-openshift-snp-tests/README.md

 ```

 which is why the build script had `if [[ $(id -u) -eq 0 ]]; then`, only CI or sudo can produce OpenShift images
-  - which is a great reason to adopt a [multistage build approach](https://github.com/sbt/sbt-native-packager/issues/1189#issuecomment-454629204)
+  - which is a great reason to adopt a multistage build
 ---